d5fa4lt/d5fa4lt.github.io/_posts/2024-06-22-Logrotate.md

 ### exploitation

-first i will check it version of `logrotate`
+first i will check the version of `logrotate`

 ```shell
 logrotate --version